xofbd/pandas_vs_PostgreSQL/README.md

 A benchmark comparing pandas and PostgreSQL for various table sizes and commands.

 ## Getting Started
-To run the benchmark, run `./run_script.sh`.
+To start the benchmark, run `run_script.sh`.
 The number of test replicates and size of the table/DataFrame can be adjusted in `run_script.sh`.
 The table/DataFrame are created from csv files.
 If these csv files do not exist, `run_script.sh` creates them by calling on `create_dataset.py`.

 ### Prerequisites
 Apart from having pandas and Postgre installed, you need the following Python packages.